-- NACUBO will reimburse meal expenses, including tips, according to actual costs up to a daily limit of $75.
-Original receipts are the preferred form of support for reimbursement.
+- NACUBO will reimburse meal expenses according to the below per-meal per diem, up to a daily limit of $75.
+Receipts are not required to claim meal per diem.
 Below are guidelines for individual meals within our daily limit.

 - Breakfast - $15